 Depending on the business’s scale, firms can have hundreds to thousands of compliance staff for customer verification and monitoring transactions.

 KYC procedures are usually defined by banks and they involve necessary actions to ensure their customers are real, assess and monitor the risks.
 Strong KYC procedures help in preventing and identifying money laundering, terrorism funding, and other illegal schemes.

-KYC verification includes ID card verification, biometrics verification, document verification (bank statements, utility bills, and more).
+KYC verification includes ID card verification, biometrics verification, and document verification (bank statements, utility bills, and more).
 Banks have to comply with KYC regulations and anti-money laundering regulations to detect and eliminate fraud.
-To comply with KYC regulation is a responsibility banks have to follow through.
-Non-compliance with KYC and AML regulation can lead to heavy fines imposed by regulatory bodies.
+To comply with KYC regulations is a responsibility banks have to follow through.
+Non-compliance with KYC and AML regulations can lead to heavy fines imposed by regulatory bodies.

 To comply with the domestic and international regulations against money laundering and terrorist funding.
 The implementation of strict Know Your Customer procedures have to be implemented.
 Banks build their KYC policies incorporating four main elements including: